smileyborg/StealthAssist/README.md

 This repository contains the complete source code for **StealthAssist**, [available on the iOS App Store](https://itunes.apple.com/us/app/stealthassist-for-v1/id792567084?mt=8).
 StealthAssist wirelessly connects your iPhone to the [Valentine One](http://www.valentine1.com) radar detector using Bluetooth LE.
 For full functionality, you need a Valentine One with [ESP](http://www.valentine1.com/V1Info/ESP/) as well as the [V1connection LE](http://www.valentine1.com/v1info/v1connection/ios/) accessory.

 ## Background
 StealthAssist was designed and built by entirely by me (Tyler Fox) as a side project.
-The current version of the app (v1.3) is extremely stable, has never crashed in production, and has no known bugs.
+The latest version of the app is extremely stable.
 With that said, some parts of the code are in need of significant cleanup and refactoring -- `TFMainDisplayViewController` is a fantastic example of MVC *(Massive View Controller)*.
 I generally chose to prioritize new features and functionality over working on tech debt in my limited spare time, as revisiting existing proven code would incur even more testing overhead.
 (I test StealthAssist releases extensively using K and Ka band radar guns at home, as well as out in the field with real radar sources.)
 I started a significant rewrite of the app in Swift, but haven't had enough time to focus on that recently and there are many hours of development and testing left before that work is production-ready.
 I've decided to open source the current project in the meantime, and I've also made the Full App Unlock In-App Purchase available for free.

 ## Getting Started
 StealthAssist uses CocoaPods to manage most third-party dependencies.
 Therefore, you must open the `StealthAssist.xcworkspace` file in Xcode to view the complete project, and build & run the app.